dylandoamaral/trakt-integration/README.md

         max_medias: 3
 ```

-Everything in the configuration is optional and has a default value (all the values above are the default values for each field).

-### Global value
+#### Integration Settings

-- `language` should be an [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+- `language` should be an [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 - `update_interval` should be a positive number in minutes

-### Upcoming media card

-Every upcoming media card sensor is located in `sensors` -> `upcoming`.
-By default, the integration does not create any sensors.
-You have to specify them inside your configuration to create them.
-It allows you not to create useless sensors that you will not use such as the sensor related to the `DVDs` and fetch the trakt API for nothing.
+#### Available Sensors

+By default, this integration does not create any sensors.
+The settings that you include in the `configuration.yaml` file determines which sensors are created.
+This keeps you from having useless sensors that you don't need, such as the DVD sensor which will likely not fetch anything from the Trakt API,
+but you can still use it if you want to.

+There are five sensors available under the `sensors` > `upcoming` array:
+- `show` for [TV Shows](https://trakt.tv/calendars/my/shows/) (actually, episodes).
+Creates `sensor.trakt_upcoming_shows`
+- `new_show` for [New Shows](https://trakt.tv/calendars/my/new-shows/) (series premiers).
+Creates `sensor.trakt_upcoming_new_shows`
+- `premiere` for [Season Premieres](https://trakt.tv/calendars/my/premieres/).
+Creates `sensor.trakt_upcoming_premieres`
+- `movie` for [Movies](https://trakt.tv/calendars/my/movies/) premieres.
+Creates `sensor.trakt_upcoming_movies`
+- `dvd` for [DVD & Blu-ray](https://trakt.tv/calendars/my/dvd/) releases.
+Creates `sensor.trakt_upcoming_dvds`

+There are two parameters for each sensor:
+- `days_to_fetch` should be a positive number for how many days to search
+- `max_medias` should be a positive number for how many items to grab

-For example, the following configuration will create two sensors.
-One that lists your shows and another one that list your movies:
+For example, adding only the following to `configuration.yaml` will create two sensors.
+One with the next 10 TV episodes in the next 30 days and another with the next 5 movies coming out in the next 45 days:

 ```yaml
 trakt_tv: